Brian Hoyer: 2022 season

 On March 14, 2022, Hoyer signed a two-year contract extension with the Patriots.
 He was named the second-string quarterback behind Jones and ahead of rookie Bailey Zappe.
-Hoyer started the Week 4 matchup with the Green Bay Packers after Jones was injured the previous week, but suffered a concussion during the first quarter and was replaced by Zappe in the 27–24 loss.
+Hoyer started the Week 4 matchup with the Packers after Jones was injured the previous week, but suffered a concussion during his first drive and was replaced by Zappe in the 27–24 loss.
 He was placed on injured reserve on October 6.

 The Patriots released Hoyer on March 16, 2023.

+Las Vegas Raiders

+On April 4, 2023, Hoyer signed with the Las Vegas Raiders.
+During Week 6 against the Patriots, Hoyer came in relief of Jimmy Garoppolo, who left the game with a back injury.
+Hoyer finished with 102 passing yards as the Raiders won 21–17.
+In Week 7, Brian Hoyer was selected to start his first game for the Raiders against the Bears over newly-acquired fourth round quarterback Aidan O'Connell.

+On March 13, 2024, Hoyer was released by the Raiders.